 You can also check your local Government website to see if there are any local programs available.

 If you’re planning on selling the home within 5 years, you should consider a 5/1 ARM loan.
 A 5/1 adjustable mortgage rate starts off low for the first five years.

 Then the rate increases every year thereafter.
-If you’re really not sure how long you will be in the home, it’s probably best to just lock in a fixed rate since current mortgage rates are at all time low’s now.
+If you’re really not sure how long you will be in the home, it’s probably best to lock in a fixed rate since current mortgage rates are at all-time lows now.

 By comparing loan offers from multiple lenders and using the quotes to negotiate, you’ll get the best rates possible.

-Get a quote on Government loans like FHA and VA, before moving forward with a conforming loan.
-Using the tips in this article you will be able to get the best deal on your mortgage.
+Get a quote on Government loans like FHA and VA before moving forward with a conforming loan.
+Using the tips in this article, you will get the best deal on your mortgage.